 This craft we love so much – the craft of timber framing – has certainly seen its ups and downs over the centuries.
 It came over the pond with the Colonials and stuck around at least until the early twentieth century.
 By the early 1900s timber framing was a memory as consumers turned to “stick” homes and kit structures.
 Then the late 1970s happened…

 A group of idealistic young builders set off the timber framing revival.
 They chose to value the longevity of structures crafted the “old-fashioned way” over building “stick” homes from mass-produced lumber.
-Ever since, timber framing has ridden high on a wave of popularity that shows no sign of waning.
+Ever since, timber framing designed homes have ridden high on a wave of popularity that shows no sign of waning.

 With publications and websites devoted solely to timber framing new potential clients fall in love daily with heavy timber structures.
 Sometimes their interest is simply for the looks of the timber frame, however most of the time it is for the fact that heavy timber structures offer a sense of comfort and endurance that “stick” built homes do not.
 Advances in media and digital marketing have allowed timber framing companies to put themselves in front of people much easier than ever before.
 This means that there’s no shortage of new clients seeking timber frames.